quackest/dancetools/README.md

 A simple plugin that allows you to spawn items and enemies.

 ## Plugin Info
-Currently there are 2 commands (.item and .enemy)
+Currently there are 2 commands (.item and .enemy)<br>
+Type the commands in chat, if done correctly, the command will not be shown to anyone.<br>
+**ONLY HOST CAN USE THESE COMMANDS**

 ### **Item Spawn Command:**
 Using the command without arguments will show you how to use it in-game.